wifisensing/PicoScenes-Manual/source/utilities.rst

 Utility Programs and Bash Scripts
 =====================================

-Besides the main `PicoScenes` program, we also provide several handy bash scripts.
+Besides the `PicoScenes` main program, we also provide several handy bash scripts.

 #. switch5300Firmware: switch between the normal and CSI-measurement firmware for IWL5300 NIC
-    CSI measurement on IWL5300 is empowered by a special CSI measurement firmware, which cannot connect to the encryption-protected Wi-Fi network.
-To restore the normal connection, you have to switch to the ordinary firmware.
+    CSI measurement on IWL5300 is powered by a special CSI measurement firmware, which cannot connect to the encryption-protected Wi-Fi network.
+To restore the regular connection, you have to switch to the ordinary firmware.
 This script does the firmware switch.
 It has three modes:

-    - Directly run ``switch5300Firmware`` will perform the auto-switching between the ordinary firmware and the CSI firmware.
+    - Running ``switch5300Firmware`` without argument will perform the auto-switching between the ordinary firmware and the CSI firmware.

         .. code-block:: bash